 - You have lived apart from your spouse for a continuous period of at least five years immediately preceding the presentation of the petition.

 The Court will grant a divorce provided it is satisfied the marriage has irretrievably broken down.
-The drafting of a Divorce Petition is often dealt with on the basis that it reflects sufficient reason for the marriage to be dissolved whilst not raising issues that would cause unnecessary conflict.
+It is usual for the Petition to be drafted in such a way to demonstrate to the Court that there is sufficient reason for the marriage or partnership to be dissolved whilst not raising issues that would cause unnecessary conflict.

-Your spouse/partner has the opportunity on that form to indicate whether he/she intends to defend the proceedings.
+Your spouse/partner completes the Acknowledgment of Service, confirming whether or not they intend to defend the proceedings, and returns their completed form to the Court.
 This is why we encourage you to agree the contents of the petition before it is filed at Court.
 Defended proceedings are rare and often very expensive.

 In the event the Respondent does not return their Acknowledgment of Service, the Court will not take any action automatically, and you may need to take legal advice as to what steps are available to you.

 The Court will send you the Respondent’s completed Acknowledgment of ServiceYou will then need to complete and sign an application for Decree Nisi/Conditional Order and a document called a ‘Statement in Support’ confirming the contents of your Petition is true.

 The District Judge will look through the papers and, if satisfied that everything is in order, will send you a Certificate of Entitlement.
 This tells you the date and time that your Decree Nisi/Conditional Order will be made, usually 4 weeks later.
 There is usually no need for anyone to attend Court on the day your Decree Nisi/Conditional Order is being made unless there is an issue regarding who should pay the costs of the divorce/dissolution.